 A three-day tour to a UK destination in your first year, and a week-long tour to an overseas tourism destination in your second year will enable you to see domestic and international tourism in practice, and contrast conventional mass forms of tourism with alternative and sustainable forms.

-Blwyddyn 2 Opsiynau Choose 40 credits from the following list, MM30120 and MM33120 are pre-requisites for some thrid year modules
+Blwyddyn 2 Opsiynau Choose 40 credits from the following list, you must take either MM30120 or MM33120

 Sustainable Tourism MM39520

-Research Project In Management, Business And Marketing MM35020
+Independent Research Project In Management, Marketing And Tourism MM35000

 Blwyddyn Olaf Opsiynau Choose 40 credits from the following list, ensure pre-requisites in Year 2 are fulfilled